websocket-email/wsemail/README.md

 # wsemail

 This repository is the official cli client for [websocket.email](https://websocket.email).
-This code lets you subscribe to email addresses at the websocket.email domain from the from go code.
+This command lets you subscribe to email addresses at the websocket.email domain and perform actions when they arrive.

+The client requires an API token, which can be aquired for free from the website.

 ### Installing and using